Amin-MAG/My-Notes/Embedded Systems.md

 ## What are embedded systems?

 1. Information processing system embedded into a larger product.
+(It is not the main goal)
 2. The main reason for buying these systems are not data processing
 3. They are such devices other than PCs, servers, and notebooks that:
     1. Electricity running through